mrouabehi/workspace/README.md

 - [ ] **Vim**: Traditional Vim editor configuration
 - [ ] **Tmux**: Terminal multiplexer configuration

+## Prerequisites

+Before installing these configurations, ensure you have the following tools installed:

+- Homebrew
+- Git

 ## Installation

 **⚠️ Important**: These are my personal configuration files.
 While you're welcome to use them, please review the code before installing anything.
 I strongly recommend copying only the parts you understand and need rather than blindly using the entire configuration.